Veera: Email Address Corrector

-Veera is an ideal solution for data processing, integration, and analysis, but it also can be a powerful platform for miscellaneous error-correction and markup utilities.
-It is possible to replace an entire fleet of data-scrubbing interns, laboring over lists for a week looking for small data entry errors (and subject to errors themselves), with one flawless Veera job that runs in less than fifteen minutes.
+Veera Construct is an ideal solution for data processing, integration, and analysis, but it also can be a powerful platform for miscellaneous error-correction and markup utilities.
+It is possible to replace an entire fleet of data-scrubbing interns, laboring over lists for a week looking for small data entry errors (and subject to errors themselves), with one flawless Veera Construct job that runs in less than fifteen minutes.

 In this example, I’ll detail an email address corrector I made for Bennington College.
 Even when purchasing prospective contacts from high-profile providers, the email addresses are only as good as the original entry and transfer.
-Because my coworkers and I found a high incidence of certain kinds of misspellings, I created a Veera job to find and replace the erring addresses with viable ones.
+Because my coworkers and I found a high incidence of certain kinds of misspellings, I created a Veera Construct job to find and replace the erring addresses with viable ones.
 Some addresses can’t be salvaged, and the job makes it easy to isolate, inspect, and if necessary discard those entries as well.
 By doing this we save time and money by not sending materials to those who are certain not to receive them, and at the same time we reduce our email bounce-back rate.

 The job consists of an input source which can very easily be swapped, a series of sequential transform operations (all performed on the ‘Email’ column), and a clean output list, which can also be changed quite easily.
 Here’s how it looks: